Wood – a material with many qualities

 Forests house over two-thirds of known terrestrial species, and are home to 80% of terrestrial biodiversity.
-The FSC certification includes the social and economic well-being of workers and local communities who depend on the forest, as well as environmental and economic matters and decision making, in addition to covering logging practices.
+Our work with FSC contributes to protect ecosystems - and people’s livelihoods.
+The FSC certification also includes the social and economic well-being of workers and local communities who depend on the forest, as well as environmental and economic matters and decision making, in addition to covering logging practices.

 Working together with WWF for responsibly managed forests

 We also work with WWF and other partners to combat illegal logging and promote responsible and transparent timber trade.
 Beginning with five forest projects in seven countries in 2002, today, we collaborate in 15 countries on a variety of projects.
 The aim is to support credible forest certification that benefits both people and the environment.

 Read more about how IKEA and WWF together are contributing to responsible forest management .